Skip to Content

 Interior

-The architecture and artwork of the Cathedral of Saint Basil are quite diverse.
-The cathedral contains oil paintings and frescoes, as well as portraits and landscape paintings.
+The Cathedral of Saint Basil’s architecture and artwork are pretty diverse.
+The cathedral contains oil paintings, frescoes, portraits, and landscape paintings.
 Labyrinths of vaulted interior passageways and galleries connect the chapel.

 Exterior